bfrozema/four-and-more-model/src/FONTS.md

 # Fonts

-The font used in this SVG is Inter Variable.
+The font used in these SVG's is Inter Variable.

 You can find it here: [https://rsms.me/inter/]